- Why ZIVID

-A robot-mounted 3D camera can always see whatever the robot arm can reach.
-This fact makes robot-mounted 3D solutions ideal for applications with multiple workstations, large surfaces, pallets, put walls, and flow racks.
-It also adds flexibility in mobile manipulator configurations.
+A robot-mounted machine vision camera can always see whatever the robot arm can reach.
+This fact makes robot-mounted 3D solutions ideal for any applications like inspection, bin picking, piece picking, assembly, machine tending, robot guidance, or material handling.
+It also adds flexibility to mobile manipulator configurations.

 Weighing <1000 g and with a small footprint, Zivid Two provides HD point clouds without interfering with payload or maneuverability.

 For large scanning areas and collaborative robot cells that serve multiple locations, robot-mounted 3D vision minimizes the total cost of ownership (TCO).
 Utilizing one camera in multiple workspaces reduces the number of components that need to be installed, calibrated, maintained, and repaired.

 The Zivid SDK and calibration board enable automatic and trouble-free in-field camera correction and 3D hand-eye calibration.

 All robot vision systems are affected by environmental impacts like vibration, shock, and temperature changes.
 It is an under-communicated topic among vendors in the machine vision industry.
 A key design consideration for us was to address these factors and meet the requirements for robot mounting.